 In other words, the VRS does not represent single-position Genotypes or diplotypes because both concepts are subsumed by the Allele, Haplotype, and Genotypes entities.

 Some variations are defined by categorical concepts, rather than specific locations and states.
 These variations go by many terms, including categorical variants, bucket variants, container variants, or variant classes.
 These forms of variation are not described by any broadly-recognized variation format, but modeling them is a key requirement for the representation of aggregate variation descriptions as commonly found in biomedical literature.
-Our future work will focus on the formal specification for representing these variations with sets of rules, which we currently call Rule-based Variation.
+Our future work will focus on the formal specification for representing these variations with sets of rules, which we currently call Categorical Variation.